 On these dreary winter days, few things are cozier than a mug of hot chocolate, but there’s nothing warm and wonderful about the sugar rush and subsequent crash that comes with drinking supermarket cocoa mixes.

-The good news is, whether you make your own or buy a mix, healthier hot chocolate options abound, and many come with added superfoods.
+The good news is, whether you make your own or buy a mix, healthier hot chocolate options abound for the perfect snack or dessert, and many come with added superfoods.
 But even the simplest cup brings benefits: If you choose organic dark chocolate wth 70% or higher cacao content, you’ll get a healthy dose of antioxidants, as well as manganese, copper, magnesium, and iron.
 If that isn’t enough, cacao increases HDL (“good”) cholesterol and lowers blood pressure.

 Watch the video above to learn the secrets of making Yvonne Ardestani’s Spicy Hot Chocolate with Coconut Whipped Cream (recipe below), a decadently rich drink with anti-inflammatory turmeric, ginger, and cayenne.
 Prefer a ready-made option?
 Buy one of these better-for-you hot chocolate mixes.